 Canines Can Relieve Stress And Alleviate PTSD.

-A professor of psychology conducted a research study that concluded canines relieved people’s daily stress merely by their presence.
+A professor of psychology and a licensed therapist at BetterHelp.com, conducted a research study that concluded canines relieved people’s daily stress merely by their presence.
 A research report from Japan also indicated that senior citizens who frequently take their dogs for a stroll have less stress.
 Canines have been used in assisting soldiers who have PTSD.

 They Also Decrease The Likelihood Of Eczema From Developing.